beichen100/AutoDroid-0shot/README.md

     + An app to use.
 Download the `.apk` file to your host machine.
     + A device or an emulator connected to your host machine via `adb`.
+    + Modify GPT API and key at [here](https://github.com/MobileLLM/DroidBot-GPT/blob/09c0d5d380c508f244321e236edb5697c59983e3/droidbot/input_policy.py#L740C6-L740C6)

-2. Start DroidBot:
+2. Start AutoDroid-0shot:

     ```
     droidbot -a <path_to_apk> -o output_dir -task <your_task>
     ```
     That's it!
-The options are mostly the same as [DroidBot](https://github.com/honeynet/droidbot) except for the new `-task` option, where you can specify any task you want DroidBot-GPT to complete.
+The options are mostly the same as [DroidBot](https://github.com/honeynet/droidbot) except for the new `-task` option, where you can specify any task you want to complete.
 For example,

-    - Create a contact named Yuanchun with phone number 1234567.
+    - Create a contact named Alice with phone number 1234567.
     - Book a table for 4 people on Saterday.
     - Send a message to OpenAI to open their AI.
     - ...

-Note that DroidBot-GPT is currently for research purpose only.
-It may perform unintended actions.
+Note that AutoDroid-0shot is currently for research purpose only.
+It may perform unintended actions on your device.
 Please use at your own risk.

 Enjoy!